 Unfold over a millennium of English history at Westminster Abbey

-Even if you’ve already spent what feels like a lifetime entering cathedrals & basilicas on your European itinerary, don’t skip out Westminster Abbey, the most important religious building in England and one of the prettiest places in London.
+Even if you’ve already spent what feels like a lifetime entering cathedrals & basilicas on your European itinerary, don’t skip out on Westminster Abbey, the most important religious building in England and one of the prettiest places in London.
 Still an active place of worship, this Anglican church has functioned as the coronation and burial sites for English & British monarchs since William the Conqueror in 1066.

-Entering inside Westminster Abbey puts on a display of more than ten millennia of British history.
-Peruse its paintings, medieval stained glass, royal effigies and other regalia before checking out the Royal Tombs and other memorials dedicated to famous British citizens throughout history such as Isaac Newton, Oscar Wilde, and, most recently, Stephen Hawking.
+Westminster Abbey puts on a display of more than ten millennia of British history.
+Peruse its paintings, medieval stained glass, royal effigies, and other regalia before checking out the Royal Tombs and other memorials dedicated to famous British citizens throughout history, such as Isaac Newton, Oscar Wilde, and, most recently, Stephen Hawking.

 Getting to Westminster Abbey: Westminster Abbey is located close to Big Ben and the Palace of Westminster.
 The closest tube station is Westminster, less than a 5-minute walk from the abbey.